alfonsogober/gdax-lambda-buyer/README.md

   buyBitcoin:
     handler: handler.buyBitcoin
     events:
-      - schedule: rate(7 days) # Change this to your liking.
+      - schedule: cron(30 * * * ? *) # You can also use rate syntax.
+For more info, see https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html
   buyEthereum:
     handler: handler.buyEthereum
     events:
-      - schedule: rate(7 days) # Change this to your liking.
+      - schedule: cron(30 * * * ? *) # This will buy every hour on the :30
   buyLitecoin:
     handler: handler.buyLitecoin
     events:
-      - schedule: rate(7 days) # Change this to your liking.
+      - schedule: cron(30 * * * ? *)
+  deposit:
+    handler: handler.deposit
+    events:
+      - schedule: cron(0 17 * * ? *) # this will deposit once per day at 17:00 UTC (5PM EDT)

 ...

 ```

-So with the default settings, gdax-lambda-buyer will buy $5 worth of Bitcoin, Ethereum and Litecoin (totaling $15 spent) every week.
+So with the default settings, gdax-lambda-buyer will buy $5 worth of Bitcoin, Ethereum and Litecoin (totaling $5 spent) every hour.

-You can also replace `FIAT_AMOUNT=15` with `CRYPTO_AMOUNT=3` and buy 1 BTC, ETH and LTC each every week.
+You can also replace `DAILY_DEPOSIT=15` with `CRYPTO_AMOUNT=3` and buy 1 BTC, ETH and LTC each every week.
 Change to 100 and you'd buy 33.333 each, etc. The possibilities are endless (as long as your bank account is 💸).

 Note that ETH and LTC are supported in prod, but not in the sandbox for some reason.
 So stick to BTC if you're using sandbox money.